PHONE

 Seek medical attention right away, even if injuries seem minor.
 Call the police to file a report, document the scene with photos, gather witness information, and avoid discussing fault.
 Contact an attorney as soon as possible to protect your rights.

-How is a Premises Liability Case Different From Other Injury Cases?
+How Much is My Indiana Premises Liability Case Worth?

 Who Can File a Wrongful Death Claim in Indiana?